Wondering what an order bump is?

 As humans, we like to be consistent with our choices.
 So if we've taken a decision, we like to use it as a reference point to make related choices.

-Let me give you an example here:
+Let us give you an example here:

-So let's say you bought tickets to an event on: "How to speak more confidently in public."
+So let's say you bought tickets to an event on: "How to speak more confidently in public".
 Won't you love audio recordings of the event so that you can tune in whenever you want?

 For most people who attended the event, this would be a no-brainer.